owm111/hackneyed-x11-cursors/README.md

 Parallel jobs (`-j`) are recommended (Inkscape is _slow_).

-If you don't feel like building it from source, grab the latest builds from the artwork page on [openDesktop.org](https://www.opendesktop.org/p/999998/).
+If you don't feel like building it from source, grab the latest builds from the artwork page on [openDesktop.org](https://www.opendesktop.org/p/999998/) or from [Gitlab](https://gitlab.com/Enthymeme/hackneyed-x11-cursors/tags).

 License